genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 </div>;
 ```

-Now, we are gonna use hooks to get the input values:
+We are going to use hooks to get the input values.

 First, let's make two variables using the `useState()` hook